pslib-cz/2020l4web-typography-css-library-MarekPalounek/README.md

 **Author:** *Marek Palounek*
 ## Demo site
 Link to **[demo](http://www.github.io)** site for preview.

 ## Description
 This typgrahy library is mainly identified for blog writers.
 It is created with CSS which is based on styling HTML tags, but there are a few classes.

+## Implementation
+Just link 2 CSS files into your web head.

+*Note: The normalize.css must be first in order.*

++You have to link google fonts as you see in dependecies

 ## Dependecies
 ```html